Atlanta, Georgia Work Injury Lawyers

 On-The-Job Automobile Accident Claims

-How Workers’ Compensation Works If you Recover Money in a Lawsuit
+How Workers’ Compensation Works If you Recover Money in a Third-Party Lawsuit

-Know your Georgia personal injury rights: If you were injured while working, and your employer’s workers’ compensation carrier has provided medical and lost income benefits, then the carrier would have a limited right to seek reimbursement from any verdict or settlement recovered in your case.
+Know your Georgia personal injury rights: If you were injured while working and you have recovered money from a third party, while your employer’s workers’ compensation carrier has provided medical and lost income benefits, then the carrier would have a limited right to seek reimbursement from any verdict or settlement recovered in your case.
 This is often referred to as a “workers’ compensation subrogation lien.”

 Limitations of a Subrogation Lien